FIFTY2Technology/ansible-role-restic_remote/README.md

 3. Run `molecule login -h restic_remote_debian12`
    1. Run `journalctl -ft restic` to check for possible errors.

-Dependig on the container environment, molecule containers might not be able to resolve each others hostnames, breaaking the SSH connection attempts in the `restic-remote-backup@<remote-client>.service`.
+Dependig on the container environment, molecule containers might not be able to resolve each others hostnames, breaking the SSH connection attempts in the `restic-remote-backup@<remote-client>.service`.
 In this case, add the `restic_remote_debian12` hostname to `/etc/hosts` manually on the `backupserver`.
 In a productive setup, hostnames must be resolvable via DNS.